Frix-x/klippain-shaketune/docs/macros/vibrations_profile.md

 ## Usage

-Call the `VIBRATIONS_CALIBRATION` macro with the direction and speed range you want to measure.
+Call the `SPEED_VIBRATIONS_PROFILE` macro with the direction and speed range you want to measure.
 Here are the parameters available:

 | parameters | default value | description |
 |-----------:|---------------|-------------|